compose-run/community/README.md

 ## How to use

+This project is currently pointed at a local Compose Websocket Server (`ws://localhost:3000`), so you'll need to setup and run `compose-node` to provide the local backend for this project.
+(You can also point this at the production compose server link, found on Railway.)

 - Install dependencies `npm install`
 - Run dev server `npm start`

 ## Project structure

-This project uses Create React App.
+This project uses Create React App for hot-module reloading.

 - `public/`
   - `index.html` - entry point, where React binds to, some styles